archellir/blog.arcbjorn.com/data/posts/palindrome-number.md

 ---
 title: Is number palindrome?
 published_at: 2022-10-22
-snippet: Go, Typescript solutions, C++
+snippet: Go, Typescript, C++ solutions
 ---

 Palindrome number is a natural number that has reflectional symmetry across a